PushkarJ/pushkarj.github.io/index.md

 Thanks for dropping by and Welcome :)

 Pushkar Joglekar is a Sr. Security Engineer currently working at [VMware Tanzu](https://tanzu.vmware.com/tanzu/) with the goal to "Make _Kubernetes_ Secure For All".
-He is an active contributor to CNCF Security - TAG and leads the Kubernetes SIG Security Tooling sub-project.
+He is an active contributor to [CNCF Security - TAG](#cncf-cloud-native-computing-foundation) and leads the [Kubernetes SIG Security Tooling](#kubernetes) sub-project.

-During the last couple of years, he feels incredibly fortunate to have written the security chapters in Nigel Poulton’s “The Kubernetes Book” which he looks forward to updating every year.
+During the last couple of years, he feels incredibly fortunate to have written the security chapters in Nigel Poulton’s [“The Kubernetes Book”](#publications) which he looks forward to updating every year.
 Prior to this current role, he worked on securing massive Kubernetes deployments at [Visa](https://usa.visa.com) (end user), playing a dual role of a security architect and engineer.
-He is also the co-creator of container runtime security tool: MASHUP
+He is also the co-creator of award winning container runtime security tool: [MASHUP](#awards)

 In his free time, he loves taking photos, watching cricket and firmly believes that Chai fixes everything!